 - Screens for various disease antigens and genetically linked medical conditions

 - Specific tests that may be advised depending on your medical history

-Your doctor will also be very interested in your vaccination records, medical history and family medical history.
-If this is your first baby, she may also want to know a little about the pregnancy/delivery histories of your mother and sisters as these can be indicators of what your own story may look like.
+Your doctor will also be very interested in your vaccination records, medical history, and family medical history.
+If this is your first baby, she may also want to know a little about your mother and sisters’ pregnancy/delivery histories, as these can be indicators of what your own story may look like.

-Pay attention to how you, your belly and your body are spoken to, treated and handled by your doctor or midwife as this is excellent insight into the level of care you’ll receive with you when you deliver.
+Pay attention to how you, your belly, and your body are spoken to, treated, and handled by your doctor or midwife, as this is an excellent insight into the level of care you’ll receive with you when you deliver.
 If you don’t feel you’re getting the bedside care and attention you want now, it’s time to begin looking for the right healthcare provider for the rest of your pregnancy and the resulting birth!

 Information.
 You will be provided with a wealth of information regarding first-trimester pregnancy health.
-This is an opportunity to share how you are feeling and for your doctor to give you pointers.
+This is an opportunity to share how you feel and for your doctor to give you pointers.

 You will learn about pregnancy nutrition, what foods to eat and what foods to avoid.
 She may prescribe or recommend particular prenatal supplements.
 You may receive a little warning about miscarriages, what causes them and what to look for so you can call in ASAP if something seems amiss.
 She’ll talk about your current exercise habits and make recommendations if there are any changes or modifications you may want to consider – especially as your pregnancy progresses.

 Questions/Answers.
 Hopefully, you will also have plenty of time to ask any questions you may have about pregnancy, labor, relief for pregnancy discomforts, and so on.
 Some important questions to ask include things like: